adambard/learnxinyminutes-docs/osl.html.markdown

 	   0.0, 0.0, 7.0, 0.0,
 	   0.0, 0.0, 0.0, 7.0 */

-	float x = m[1][1]; // 7
+	// Multi-Dimensional Arrays can be accessed like this float x = m[1][1]; // 7

 	// matrices can be constructed using floats in row-major order